aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/_index.md

             // Instantiate a new Workbook.
             const workbook = new Workbook();

-            // Add a worksheet if collection is empty const worksheets = workbook.worksheets;
+            // Add a worksheet if the collection is empty const worksheets = workbook.worksheets;
             if (worksheets.count === 0) {
                 worksheets.add();